codica2/timebot/docs.md

                   }
                 },
                 {
-                  "id": "70",
+                  "id": "76",
                   "type": "teams",
                   "attributes": {
-                    "name": "Fart",
+                    "name": "Jerry's Mytholog",
-                    "description": "He's not a hot girl.
-He can't just bail on his life and set up shop in someone else's."
+                    "description": "Can somebody just let me out of here?
+If I die in a cage I lose a bet."
                   },
                   "relationships": {
                     "projects": {